freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-question-j.md

 <iframe allowfullscreen="true" allowpaymentrequest="true" allowtransparency="true" class="cp_embed_iframe " frameborder="0" height="400" width="100%" name="cp_embed_1" scrolling="no" src="https://codepen.io/TheOdinProjectExamples/embed/MWoyBzR?height=400&amp;default-tab=html%2Cresult&amp;slug-hash=MWoyBzR&amp;editable=true&amp;user=TheOdinProjectExamples&amp;name=cp_embed_1" style="width: 100%; overflow:hidden; display:block;" title="CodePen Embed" loading="lazy" id="cp_embed_MWoyBzR"></iframe>

 You should be able to predict what happens if you put `flex: 1` on the `.item` by now.
-Give it a shot before we move on!
+Give it a shot before you move on!

-Adding `flex: 1` to `.item` makes each of the items grow to fill the available space, but what if we wanted them to stay the same width, but distribute themselves differently inside the container?
-We can do this!
+Adding `flex: 1` to `.item` makes each of the items grow to fill the available space, but what if you wanted them to stay the same width, but distribute themselves differently inside the container?
+You can do this!

 Remove `flex: 1` from `.item` and add `justify-content: space-between` to `.container`.
 Doing so should give you something like this: